EARnagram/lessons/sec1/css_positioning_box_model/README.md

 We use HTML to decide what rectangles we want and what should go in them.

-We use CSS to decide how they should look (recall this morning's lesson), and where they should go (welcome to this lesson).
+We use CSS to decide how they should look (recall this morning's lesson), and where they should go.

 ##### Assets

-Today we'll be working from the `starter_code/` directory in the repo.
-Please copy the code outside of the `instructor/` folder.
+Today we'll be working from the `starter_code/` directory.

 ## The Box Model and its Components